yankaics/iScu/README.md

 License
 -------
-yaaw is licensed under GNU Lesser General Public License.
+It is licensed under GNU Lesser General Public License.
 You may get a copy of the GNU Lesser General Public License from http://www.gnu.org/licenses/lgpl.txt